cs5450/cs5450.github.io/assignments/index.md

 ## Assignments

+Assignments are available on CMS.
 Please use Git to work on your projects.

 ### Lab Schedule